-It got better, after this epic church service and announcement, the plan was to attend my graduation ceremony.
-I was walking the stage with my Master's degree having completed graduate school to be a Family Nurse Practitioner.
-I will be honest, I was nerding out about wearing a hood with my cap and gown.
+It got better, after this epic church service and announcement, I had my master’s degree graduation ceremony.
+I will be honest, I was nerding-out excited about wearing a hood with my cap and gown.
 It all felt so legit.

-There I was standing up in front of the church with our son in my go-to for occasions green dress and this weird thought came to me:
+There I was, standing up in front of the church with our son in my “go-to for occasions green dress” and this weird thought snuck into my thoughts:

 On the way home from church, I started bleeding.
-My in-laws and my parents were at our house getting ready to leave for my commencement ceremony.
 I could not shake the thought that I jinxed myself.

 “Why did I wear this stupid dress today?”

-By lunch, I was cramping and the bleeding had not stopped.
+By lunch, I the cramping started and the bleeding had not stopped.
 Instead of driving to the commencement ceremony, we drove to the hospital.
 I knew there was nothing the doctor could do, but I just had to know….

 "Was there still hope?"

-The loveliest gift I received for Mother's day was not a card, flowers, or chocolate covered strawberries.
-There laying in that blue oversize gown on the hospital bed, we saw on the ultrasound a little baby with a little heart beat.
+The loveliest gift I received for Mother’s Day was not a card, flowers, or chocolate covered strawberries.
+While laying in that blue oversize gown on the hospital bed, I saw on the ultrasound a little baby with a little heartbeat.

 Beating inside of me was this gift of Hope.